Pay, Time Off & Work Hour Calculators

 How weekly hours are estimated

-Enter daily hours for Monday through Sunday.
-The calculator adds them, treats up to 40 as regular hours, and shows hours above 40 as overtime hours.
+Enter decimal hours for Monday through Sunday.
+The calculator adds them, treats hours up to the entered threshold as regular, and shows hours above that threshold separately.

-This is a simple weekly-hours estimate.
-Actual overtime can depend on the employer workweek, hours actually worked, exemptions, agreements, and location-specific rules.
+The threshold starts at 40 hours but can be changed as a planning input.
+This does not decide overtime eligibility.
+Actual treatment can depend on the employer workweek, hours actually worked, exemptions, agreements, and location-specific rules.

 Example weekly hours calculation